thekevingibbons/PySmores/README.md

 ### The hook: your database operations have been simplified to .get(), .save(), and .delete(), no serialization or other boilerplate necessary.
 It's Python objects all the way down.
-Intrigued?
-Read on.

 **Note:** PySmores is not production-ready and is being actively improved.
 When it reaches a highly stable state, I'll create a PyPi package for easy import.
 Until then, use at your own risk.